gaperezsa/3DeformRS/README.md

 * ```3D-RS-PointCloudCertifying/Pointnet/trainedModels``` for PointNet
 * ```3D-RS-PointCloudCertifying/Pointnet2andDGCNN/trainedModels``` for PointNet++ and DGCNN

-The following examples use ModelNet40, be aware that to use ScanObjectNN, value "scanobjectnn" must be passed instead of modelnet40 under the --dataset flag.
+The following examples use ScanObjectNN, be aware that to use ModelNet40, value "modelnet40" must be passed instead of modelnet40 under the --dataset flag (also recommended to put a coherent experiment_name but that is up to the user).

 **NOTE:** all following commands assume the current working directory is ```3D-RS-PointCloudCertifying/``` when beggining.